Shahriar-Kariman/CS3873_Assignment_1/CS3873_Assignment_1.md

 With $R_1$ reduced to $5 \ Mbps$ and its the lowest among the nodes so the total throughput would now be equal to $5 \ Mbps$.

-And I can easily reapproximate the time it takes to send the file from end to end.
+And I can easily re-approximate the time it takes to send the file from end to end.

 $$
 \begin{split}